-(6) Financial Assurance Required.
-Construction and stormwater Financial Assurance for the benefit of the BoCC for the cost of the erosion control measures and noxious weed management plan requirements shall be provided in conformance with this Code and the ECM.
+(6) Surety Required.
+Construction and stormwater surety for the benefit of the BoCC for the cost of the erosion control measures and noxious weed management plan requirements shall be provided in conformance with this Code and the ECM.
+Surety for pre-subdivision site grading shall be in the form of cash, Certified or Cashier's Check, or letter of credit, unless another form is approved by the ECM Administrator.

 (7) Compliance with State and Federal Requirements.
-The applicant is responsible to obtain and comply with all other applicable federal, State, or local rules and regulations that may be required prior to commencing pre-development site grading, including, but not limited to, Section 404 permits, floodplain development permits, dust permits, permits under the federal Clean Water Act, and Section 7 or Section 10 permits under the Endangered Species Act from the U.S. Fish & Wildlife Service.
+The applicant is responsible to obtain the necessary permits and comply with all other applicable federal, State, or local rules and regulations that may be required prior to commencing pre-subdivision site grading, including, but not limited to, Section 404 permits, floodplain development permits, dust permits, permits under the federal Clean Water Act, and Section 7 or Section 10 permits under the Endangered Species Act from the U.S. Fish & Wildlife Service.

 (8) Financial Assurance Combined with Subdivision Construction Financial Assurance.
-The construction and stormwater Financial Assurance for pre-development site grading may be consolidated with the construction Financial Assurance for the common subdivision and public improvements when a final plat is approved by the BoCC.
+The construction and stormwater Financial Assurance for pre-subdivision site grading may be consolidated with the construction Financial Assurance for the common subdivision and public improvements when a final plat is approved by the BoCC and upon issuance of an updated construction permit.

 (9) Release of Financial Assurance.
 Construction and stormwater Financial Assurance shall be released in full or in part in accordance with procedures set forth in the ECM.